What can volleyball, snowboarding, rock climbing, fencing and surf coaches learn from each other? Plenty.

 Chris Gallagher Stone, a native of Northern California and a former Championship Tour surfer, has coached standouts like Jordy Smith and C.J. and Damien Hobgood.

-Brandon Phillips will continue as an assistant coach focused on stoking the growing pipeline of young talent.
+Brandon Phillips is an assistant coach focused on stoking the growing pipeline of young talent.
 Phillips has been invaluable to Buran in communicating high expectations and a sense of team among the youngest surfers.

 - Listen to Buran on ESPN Los Angeles’ Weekend Warrior show.